Education in South Africa: Higher education and training system

 A graph mapping out the National Qualification Frameworks (NQF) and how they relate to different educational options within the South African educational system in 2017.
 NQFs are a key component of the South African higher education system.

 For university entrance, a "Matriculation Endorsement" is required, although some universities do set their own additional academic requirements.
-South Africa has a vibrant higher sector, with more than a million students enrolled in the country's universities, colleges and universities of technology.
+South Africa has a vibrant higher education sector, with more than a million students enrolled in the country's universities, colleges and universities of technology.
 All the universities are autonomous, reporting to their own councils rather than government.
 The National Qualifications Framework (NQF) system of administering higher education broadly in the country is run by the South African Qualifications Authority.

 Graduate unemployment and underemployment are continuing problems, since most students continue to enroll for the humanities, arts, and social sciences.
 Too few students are choosing to study high-demand subjects such as education, health care, business, STEM subjects, and the skilled trades.

 The Extension of Universities Act of 1959 made provision for separate universities for separate races.
 In addition, the independent homelands were given universities of their own.
 After the re-incorporation of the independent homelands, there were 36 universities and technikons in South Africa, often in close proximity and offering the same courses.

 In 1994, the government embarked on a restructure of the universities and technikons by a series of mergers and incorporations.
 This was completed by January 2005.
 It created 22 new institutions from the previous 36.
 Ten of the universities got new names.